 During his stays in the hospital, dad was always so homesick and every day he was convinced that he would be going home ‘tomorrow’.
 Sometimes he would say that the doctors told him he would go home soon — even when they had not.
 When he did finally get to go home, he was so happy to be there!
 But he failed to follow doctors’ orders or do what my mother would tell him to do.
 He just could not remember…

-My family visited home for a weekend in early December.
+My family and I went down for a visit one weekend in early December.
 He was a little confused at times and could not remember all of the things he was and was not allowed to do, but he was really happy to see us.
 Saturday evening he wasn’t feeling well and his blood pressure was very low.
-Sunday morning my mother said she was calling the ambulance for him and he knew that meant being re-admitted to the hospital.
+Sunday morning, when it still had not risen to normal levels, my mother told him that she was calling the ambulance for him.
+He knew that meant being re-admitted to the hospital.
 He did not protest.